Kotlin/dokka/docs/topics/dokka-migration.md

 * Uses a type-safe plugin configuration, which improves the reliability and maintainability of your build scripts.
 * Fully supports Gradle [configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) and [build cache](https://docs.gradle.org/current/userguide/build_cache.html), which improves performance and simplifies build work.

+Read this guide for further information between changes and migration from DGP v1 to v2 modes.

 ## Before you start